Type 2 Diabetes Guide

 Low Blood Sugar in the Morning - Possible Causes in Type 2 Diabetics

-Low blood sugar in the morning can happen to anyone.
-If you have Type 2 diabetes, though, you need to be extra careful to ensure that your blood sugar levels are tightly controlled.
+can happen to anyone.
+If you have , though, you need to be extra careful to ensure that your blood sugar levels are carefully controlled.

-Diabetics, on the other hand, often wake up in the morning to high blood sugar (due to the Dawn Phenomenon or the Somogyi Effect, topics for another article).
-During the remainder of the morning, however, you might feel tired or worn-down, irritable or nauseaus - all signs of low blood sugar.
+Diabetics, on the other hand, often (due to the Dawn Phenomenon or the Somogyi Effect).
+During the remainder of the morning, however, you might feel tired or worn-down, irritable or nauseous - all signs of low blood sugar.
 This could be due to many factors, including:

 • Skipping breakfast or a snack.
 As a diabetic, you will need to follow a regular, balanced eating plan to keep your blood glucose levels under control.